 - Single source (adaptive bitrate) the stream can be an adaptive bitrate stream.
 In this case, ZEC will pull the main playlist to adapt between bitrates according to network conditions. - Multiple sources it is possible to pull multiple input streams with static individual bitrates.
-In this case, ZEC will automatically create a separate input for each bitrate. - ➡ To Add an HLS stream: - 1.
-In the ZEC Navigation menu, click the Inputs tab. - 2.
+In this case, ZEC will automatically create a separate input for each bitrate.

+→ To Add an HLS stream:

+- 1. In the ZEC Navigation menu, click the Inputs tab. - 2.
 In the Menu bar, click New Input.
 The Add a new input stream window is displayed. - 3.
 Enter the unique Stream ID.

-Note: this must be identical (case sensitive) to the stream name configured in the ZEC Feeder.
+Note: this must be identical (case sensitive) to the stream name configured in the sending Zixi Broadcaster or MediaConnect.

-- Enter the maximum concurrent connections to this stream from the Max.
-Outputs dropdown list.
+- 4. Enter the maximum concurrent connections to this stream from the Max.
+Outputs drop-down list.
 Default: Unlimited. - 5.
 Select the Show in Matrix check box to display this stream in the Matrix (see Using the Matrix).
-Default: Selected.

-6. Select HLS for the input stream.
+Default: Selected. - 6.
+Select HLS for the input stream.